tttppp/ragl/rules.md

 ## 5.2 Prize pool contributions

-5.2.1 Personal email account, OpenRA.RAGL@gmail.com, is connected via PayPal to host the prize pool contributions.
+5.2.1 Personal email account, OpenRA.RAGL@gmail.com, is connected via PayPal to host the prize pool contributions (https://www.paypal.me/openraragl).
 Any person willing to contribute is to send a payment through PayPal to this email address.
-Name or a request to remain anonymous is to be stated in ‘Write a note’ section, as well as a request to a specific league contribution or a prize.
+Name or a request to remain anonymous is to be stated in 'Write a note' section, as well as a request to a specific league contribution or a prize.

 5.2.2 PayPal contributions are converted into Dollars ($), if you send money in your local currency the prize pool host will cover the conversion fees.

-5.2.3 Current Season 10 prize pool: TBA
+5.2.3 Current Season 11 prize pool: $1600

 ## 5.3 Officials

 5.3.1 The list of officials to contact is as follows:
 * .won(.1)
-* Happy
+* TTTPPP
 * Anjew

 5.3.2 RAGL has its own discord, it can be found here https://discord.gg/99zBDuS Please post in the discord with any questions.
 Please, refrain from using discord personal messages unless the matter is urgent and cannot be discussed by other means.

 5.3.3 League officials reserve the rights to alter or override the rulebook at any time, including during an ongoing season.
 All players will be immediately notified if any substantial changes are made during the season.
 Any change to the rulebook after player registrations are over is duplicated via a post in this thread.

-For all inquiries you can contact us through Discord, at OpenRA.RAGL@Gmail.com or reply on this thread.
+For all inquiries you can contact us through Discord or reply on this thread.